 An oral defense of the dissertation and three years in residence at the University of Iowa are required.
 In addition, all candidates are required to gain supervised experience in teaching and research.

 Applicants to the graduate program in linguistics must complete an application form, submit Graduate Record Examination (GRE) General Test scores, and have three letters of recommendation sent to the Department of Linguistics.
-Students whose first language is not English must submit Test of English as a Foreign Language (TOEFL) scores.
 Applications for admission should be submitted as early as possible for the following academic year.

 Applications should be received by February 1 for the following academic year in order to have priority in consideration for financial aid.
 Applications received after February 1 are considered for remaining aid.
 Early submission of an application is strongly encouraged.